ecmwf-lab/ecml-tools/README.md

 ```

-The statistics is a dictionary of numpy vectors following the order of the variables:
+The statistics is a dictionary of NumPy vectors following the order of the variables:

 ```python
 {